 As a result, they either

-b) they invest a lot of money (and time) into activities that do not really matter in the end.
+b) they invest a lot of money (and time) into busy work that does not generate results.

-Sadly, these mistakes stop them from making a bigger impact and lead to lost revenue potential.
+Sadly, these mistakes stop coaches from creating a bigger impact and lead to lost revenue potential.

-If you are looking to expand your online brand, you may be making these 3 critical mistakes most coaches and consultants make.
+If you are looking to expand your online brand, learn to avoid these 3 critical mistakes most coaches and consultants make.

 1 – Focusing on The Wrong Priorities